Where To Stay In Cape Town (Top Picks For Every Traveler)

 📍 Mid Range Option: Primi Seacastle Hotel – Offers stunning ocean views and stylish, contemporary rooms.
 Guests can enjoy easy access to the beach, excellent dining options, and a calm, intimate atmosphere.

-📍 Luxury Option: The Twelve Apostles Hotel & Spa – Luxurious retreat set between the Twelve Apostles mountain range and the Atlantic Ocean.
+📍 Luxury Options: The Twelve Apostles Hotel & Spa – Luxurious retreat set between the Twelve Apostles mountain range and the Atlantic Ocean.
 Elegant rooms, a world-class spa, gourmet dining, and breathtaking views at every turn.

 The Marly Boutique Hotel – Located in the heart of Camps Bay, offers a sophisticated beachfront experience with chic, modern rooms and private terraces overlooking the ocean.